iuriguilherme/dip/docs/QUICKSTART.md

 ## Agent Personalities

-Your message will be answered by one of these agents (assignment is consistent per chat):
+Your message will be answered by one of these agents (assignment is based on bot interaction):

-- **Agent Alpha** 🎯: Professional, analytical, clear and concise
-- **Agent Beta** 💙: Friendly, warm, conversational and supportive
-- **Agent Gamma** 🎨: Creative, imaginative, uses metaphors and wordplay
+- **Ceres** 🌾: Agricultural and growth-focused, nurturing responses
+- **Iodes** 💜: Violet/purple themed, mystical and intuitive responses
+- **Lithos** 🗿: Stone-themed, solid and grounded responses

+**Note**: Each agent has its own Telegram bot and responds with its unique personality as configured in the `celiio_step5` workflow variants.

 ## Troubleshooting